irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza_pics/Perk_Images/Yakuza.png)  |

 ### Changes Summary
 Improved anti-healing part of the perk deck by nullifying any healing from any source, except for deployables.
-Heal on revive is now always set 10%, even on lower difficulties, to imrpove reliability of the deck.
+Heal on revive is now always set 10%, even on lower difficulties, to improve reliability of the deck.
 Added 3 new effects:
 1) Resistance to armor piercing shots (from snipers) - was added to make this deck less risky, since you have to run at low health to gain benefits.
 2) Resistance when getting shot from behind (180° behind you) - was added to make the "duck to cover" gameplay less frustrating.
 You are already required to almost instantly react to your armor being broken and seeking (or ducking in) cover on higher difficulties, being shot from behind when you get flanked makes your "shoot, duck in cover, shoot" gameplay even less powerful than it already is.
 This feature mostly will help you with running to cover, or avoiding being screwed by flanking enemies, without allowing you to fight back with improved damage resistance.
 3) Resistance to armor suppression effect - for those who know what this is: it doesn't happen at all anymore, but total recovery will still be increased by 0.5 seconds when shot.
 For those who don't know: